muhyun/SelfDrivingCar-Term1-P2-TrafficSignClassifier/writeup_template.md

 ### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

 Here are 9 German traffic signs that I found on the web:

 ![alt text][image10]

 I need to resize them down to 32x32, which give poor quality.
 Also, the seventh image might be difficult to classify because there is a noise (white square) within the sign.

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: